seiderslennon/Playable-DDSP-Sound-Matching-Synthesizer/README.md

-A Python project that uses an evolutionary algorithm (CMA-ES) to optimize synthesizer parameters to match target audio files, then sends the optimized parameters to VCV Rack via OSC.
-**Audio-to-Synth Matching**: Train a synthesizer to match a target audio file, works best for 1-4s with a well-defined envelope.
+A Python project that uses an evolutionary algorithm (CMA-ES) to optimize synthesizer parameters (LFO, VCA, VCF, ASDR) to match target audio files, then sends the optimized parameters to VCV Rack via OSC.
+Uses Jax for fast audio synthesis.
+Works best for 1-4s audio clips with a well-defined envelope.
-**JAX-based Synthesis**: Fast, GPU-accelerated audio synthesis using Synthax **VCV Rack Integration**: Sends optimized parameters to VCV Rack via OSC **Modular Components**: VCO (square/saw), VCA, LPF, and ADSR envelope

 How it works:
 1. **Load Target**: Loads and analyzes the target audio file